Get A Free Legal Consultation

 A study conducted by government-certified laboratories on behalf of The Seattle Post-Intelligencer found that more than two-thirds of automotive garages inspected had “dangerous levels of asbestos dust present.”
 Specifically, the asbestos dust levels fell somewhere between 2.26 percent and 63.8 percent.

 Given the long latency period between exposure to asbestos and the development of mesothelioma and other asbestos-related diseases, this does not bode well for auto mechanics.

-If you believe you or a loved one has been experiencing mesothelioma symptoms related to mechanics asbestos exposure, contact us today for a free legal consultation with one of our experienced mesothelioma lawyers.
+If you believe you or a loved one has been experiencing mesothelioma symptoms related to mechanics’ asbestos exposure, fill out the form on this page to set up a free legal consultation with one of our experienced mesothelioma lawyers.

 For more information on mesothelioma among car mechanics, browse the following resources:

 Asbestos-containing brakes were a common source of exposure for many auto mechanics across the country.
 Our mesothelioma trial attorneys have experience holding the manufacturers of asbestos brakes accountable in court — and securing notable results for our clients.